×

 dataObj = {"name":"Samantha", "id":"com.apple.speech.synthesis.voice.samantha.premium", "rate":0.45} storeDataInAppFolder(dataObj, "voice-data.json", true)

-Retrieving Data from App Directory
+Retrieving JSON from App Directory